HaxeFlixel/flixel-templates/README.md

 * Sublime Text
 * IntelliJ IDEA

-You have two options to use the templates:

-1. Use [flixel-tools](https://github.com/HaxeFlixel/flixel-tools) to generate a template with certain parameters via the command line.
-2. Download them directly from [haxeflixel.com/downloads](http://haxeflixel.com/download/).
+To generate a project from the templates, you can use [flixel-tools](https://github.com/HaxeFlixel/flixel-tools)' `template` command as documented [here](https://haxeflixel.com/documentation/hello-world/).

 ## Updating the template